liamkendall/pollimetry/README.md

 Pollimetry: Predictive allometry for pollinating insects
 ==========

-Tools to estimate pollinator body size (dry weight), bee tongue length and foraging distances.
+Tools to estimate pollinator body size measured as dry weight (mg), bee tongue length and foraging distances.

 To install
 ==========